This is how we wash and store our lettuce for our own consumption. To address your concerns about Rat Lungworm Disease, please see below.

 How to Wash and Dry your Lettuce.
 Fill a large bowl with clean water (ice water is better) and dunk your lettuce heads at least three times or until clean.
 Gently shake out the water from the heads.
 Dry your lettuce in a salad spinner or place it in a netted bag (like a clean netted nylon laundry bag) and twirl it around to get the water out (Hint: Do this outside so you don't get people or things wet!).
 Remove and discard the larger part of the stem and tear or chop the lettuce leaves based on your preference.
+Always inspect your lettuce for foreign objects and wash or discard the leaf in question.

 How to store your Lettuce.
 Our plastic bags are 1.5 mil LDPE, and are considered safe for reuse by most experts.
 If you decide to reuse our bags for storage (we do), make sure that the lettuce is dry before placing it back into the bag (you can use a paper towel to finish drying it off).
 Wrapping the lettuce in dry paper towels before placing it back into the bag may be a better option.
 Reseal the bag with the twist tie that has been provided.
 Some of our customers report that the lettuce keeps for weeks like this just in the plastic bags.
 If you choose not to reuse the plastic bag, you can wrap the lettuce in dry paper towels and place them in a paper bag to put into the refrigerator.
 Please keep in mind that in all cases, excess water on the lettuce leaves can cause freezer burns on your lettuce if the temperature of your refrigerator is set too low